 Fellows may spend two weeks in a private ambulatory practice in order to gain exposure to the experience and challenges of managing infections in that setting.
-A hepatitis C clinic is also available to provide fellows with training in this rapidly changing field.

 Finally, there are opportunities for elective rotations in various inpatient and outpatient settings, such as the sexually transmitted diseases clinic, tuberculosis clinic, solid organ and stem cell transplant consultation service at the pediatric ID service at Children's National Medical Center, and the transplant service at Johns Hopkins.
 Other electives can be arranged on a case-by-case basis.

 |Dr. Daniel Federko presenting the weekly micro rounds in the Department of Laboratory Medicine.
 L to R: Daniel Federko, Michail Lionakis, Caroline Jjingo, Juan Gea-Banacloche, and fellow from Clinical Center Intensive Care Unit department.
 Credit: NIAID|